 The Scripps Research Digital Trials Center launched the PRediction Of Glycemic RESponse Study (PROGRESS) as part of their efforts to understand metabolic health and diseases like type 2 diabetes.
-CareEvolutions’ MyDataHelps™ digital health platform is utilized for recruitment, screening, electronic consent (eConsent), engagement, and retention, and it integrates data collected through electronic patient-reported outcomes (ePROs), wearable devices, electronic health or medical records (EHR/EMR), and kitting fulfillment.
+CareEvolutions’ MyDataHelps™ digital clinical trial and research platform is utilized for recruitment, screening, electronic consent (eConsent), engagement, and retention, and it integrates data collected through electronic patient-reported outcomes (ePROs), wearable devices, electronic health or medical records (EHR/EMR), and kitting fulfillment.

 Type 2 diabetes (T2D) is a highly prevalent chronic disease found in approximately 13% of all adults in the United States.
 A significant risk factor for T2D is obesity, which plagues nearly 40% of US adults and, at the population level, is greatly impacted by nutrition intake.
 However, the specific link between nutrition, obesity, and subsequent T2D risk is unknown on an individual level.